Joshua Schechter, Chair

 Biography

-Josh Schechter received his PhD from New York University in 2006.
+Josh Schechter received his Ph.D. from New York University in 2006.
 He has taught at Brown since 2005.
-His research ranges from epistemology, to metaethics, to the philosophy of logic and philosophy of mathematics, to technical issues in logic itself.
+His research ranges from epistemology, to metaethics, to the philosophy of logic, to technical issues in logic itself.

-Schechter was the recipient of an NEH Summer Stipend in 2009 and held a Visiting Fellowship at New College, Oxford University, in Spring 2009.
+Schechter was the recipient of a George A. and Eliza Gardner Howard Foundation Fellowship in 2019, an External Faculty Fellowship at the University of Connecticut Humanities Institute in 2015-16, an NEH Summer Stipend in 2009, and a Visiting Fellowship at New College, Oxford University, in Spring 2009.

-Recent seminar topics have included the epistemology of inference, the a priori, the metaphysics and epistemology of modality, and recent work in epistemology.
+Recent seminar topics have included the nature of logic, the metaphysics and epistemology of modality, inquiry, skepticism, non-causal explanation, moral epistemology, the epistemological significance of etiology, and the a priori.

 Publications

-- "The Theoretical Significance of the A Priori/A Posteriori Distinction", forthcoming in Dylan Dodd and Elia Zardini (eds.), Beyond Sense?
-New Essays on the Significance, Grounds, and Extent of the A Priori, Oxford.
+- "The Theoretical Significance of the A Priori/A Posteriori Distinction", forthcoming in Dylan Dodd and Elia Zardini (eds.), The A Priori: Its Significance, Sources, and Extent, Oxford.

 - "Internalism and Entitlement to Rules and Methods", Nikolaj Jang Pedersen and Peter Graham (eds.), Epistemic Entitlement (2020), Oxford, pp. 254-78.